srajal7/Srajal-demo/README.md

 # Srajal-demo
-This is my first Git- Repository
+This is my first Git Repository.
+Author - Srajal Agrawal